r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 Internal factors: e.g: multiple software development lifecycle models that hugely influence your workflow, budgets, resources, time, and overall complexity of the system

+`Testware/Test work products`:  is created as output work products from the test activities.

 `Testing activites` can be broadly grouped as test planning, test monitoring and control, test analysis, test design, test implementation, test execution, and test completion.
 Each of these groups can be broken down further.
 One note, although these activities seem logically sequential, they don't have to be carried out in sequence.
 So instead of doing all of the planning, then all test analysis, then all test design and execution, and then reporting, and finally, test completion without ever